Scalingo/documentation/_posts/integrations/2000-01-01-cloudflare-scalingo-app.md

 To go through this process, you are encouraged to follow [their official documentation](https://support.cloudflare.com/hc/en-us/articles/201720164-Step-2-Create-a-Cloudflare-account-and-add-a-website)

-## Configuration of your application
+## Configuration of your application on Scalingo

 ### Add the domains to your application

+You need to declare to Scalingo all domains that your app will have to respond to.

 #### Dashboard